joshhanley/livewire-autocomplete-demo/README.md

 This is demonstration of how you can use [Livewire Autocomplete](https://github.com/joshhanley/livewire-autocomplete) in a Laravel app.

+## Upgrading

+For the Livewire V2 version, see the `1.x` branch.

+This demo has been updated for Laravel 10 and Livewire 3.
+Please note, that `legacy_model_binding` has been set to `true` for this demo to work, **but it's not recommended to use legacy model binding in V3**.
+Instead use arrays or collections of primitive types (like strings) instead of models.

 ## How to use

 There is a component already setup called `main` and it can be accessed on the base route (`/`).